jemedeiros/jemedeiros.github.io/_posts/2025-06-14-DMS: Hochschultag & D.velop Summit 2025.md

 # Hochschultag & D.velop Summmit 2025

-On June 3rd, I had the pleasure of representing the University of Freiburg, as well as the DMS working group of Baden-Württemberg, at the University Day of the DMS Network, where I gave the opening lecture.
+On June 3rd, I had the pleasure of representing the University of Freiburg, as well as the DMS working group of Baden-Württemberg, at the University Day of the DMS Network, where I gave the opening lecture. <!--more-->

 I addressed some of the questions that motivate me in my work: